 I completed my Psychoanalytic Training in 1999.
 I am a registered member of the International Association for Analytical Psychology (IAAP) and the Association of Graduate Analytical Psychologists (AGAP).
 In 2000 I co-founded the Western Canadian Association of Jungian Analysts, a Registered Society of the International Association of Analytical Psychologists.
 I held the position of President of the Society for 7 years.

-As a Certified Sandplay Therapist, I hold memberships with the International Society for Sandplay Therapy and the Canadian Association for Sandplay Therapy.
+As a Certified Sandplay Therapist and Teaching/Supervisor, I hold memberships with the International Society for Sandplay Therapy and the Canadian Association for Sandplay Therapy.
 Individuals who are interested in Sandplay Certification can work with me to obtain accredited hours toward their Personal Process and Supervision requirements.